 What Is the Technical File?

-The technical file (also called "technical documentation") is the complete evidence package demonstrating your product complies with CRA requirements.
+The technical file (also called "technical documentation") is the complete evidence package demonstrating that your product complies with the essential cybersecurity requirements.

 It's not: